 The Think Tank

-The Think Tank, located on the ground floor of NCRC Building 10, Room A043, offers members a quiet contemplative space for work and collaboration.
-Furnished with comfortable seating, white board walls for capturing thoughts or sharing ideas, and a small conference room, the Think Tank is ideal for individual or small group collaborations for short periods of time.
+The Think Tank, located on the ground floor of NCRC Building 10, Room A043, offers members a quiet space for work and collaboration.
+Furnished with comfortable seating, a white board for capturing thoughts or sharing ideas, and a small conference room, the Think Tank is ideal for individual or small group collaborations for short periods of time.
 The Think Tank does not require a reservation and can be used on a drop-in basis.

 Touchdown Locations